Have you noticed your dog casually rolled over on its back lately?

-This disorder can be recognized if a dog is rolling regardless of place, time, situation.
+This disorder can be recognized if a dog rolls regardless of place, time, or situation.
 This is also called Canine Compulsive Disorder.

 What to Do to Prevent Your Dog from Rolling on Back?

-Your Dog rolling on its back to ask for affection clearly isn’t a bad thing.
+Your Dog rolling on its back to ask for affection isn’t bad.
 In this segment, we’ll talk about what you can do about reasons bearing negative repercussions.

 What Can You Do About Itchiness?

 Fortunately, there are a couple of known remedies to this.
 They are: